headerheader

 girl reading a magazine

-Times Higher Education (THE), formerly the Times Higher Education Supplement (THES), is a London-based magazine which publishes on higher education related topics.
+Times Higher Education (THE), formerly the Times Higher Education Supplement (THES), is a London‑based magazine that focuses on higher education–related news, analysis and data.

 icon